s7minhas/netModels/dataverseRepl/README.md

 #### Setup information

-All of the analysis reported in the manuscript and the appendix is run on a m4.10xlarge EC2 instance.
+All of the analyses reported in the manuscript and the appendix are run on a m4.10xlarge EC2 instance.
 Once the instance is active, ssh into it and run the following lines to set up the R environment and RStudio server:

 ```
 sudo adduser minhas